 Elman’s recent books include Classicism, Examinations, and Cultural History (2010); A Cultural History of Modern Science in China (2009); Worlds Together, Worlds Apart: A History of the World from the Beginnings of Humankind to the Present (2018).
 He is the co-editor of What China and India Once Were.
 The Pasts That May Shape the Global Future (2018).

-The 81st George E. Morrison Lecture is presented by the Australian Centre on China in the World.
+The George E. Morrison Lecture Series is sponsored by the Australian Centre on China in the World.

 Auditorium, China in the World Building (188), Fellows Lane, ANU